 New research Phase XVII started July 2017 with a project in the Eagle Ford, provided by field sponsor Devon Energy.
 The project leverages the learnings of Wattenberg in Phase XVI.
 The pilot project is aimed at measuring the hydraulic stimulation of the Eagle Ford.
 The rich and varied dataset includes 9C seismic and time-lapse data, fiber optic and other VSP data, petrophysical and completion and reservoir engineering data.

-Other research under Phase XVII includes a Permian Basin project provided by Apache Corporation, which explores the usefulness of Distributed Acoustic Sensing (DAS) in reservoir and stimulation characterization.
+Other research under Phase XVII includes the Wolfcamp project in the Permian Basin provided by Apache Corporation, which explores the usefulness of Distributed Acoustic Sensing (DAS) in reservoir and stimulation characterization.
 Research includes a detailed analysis of stage-by-stage hydraulic fracturing, with a VSP recorded after each stage (78 stages) to help analyze changes in the reservoir during stimulation.
 Findings about DAS will help design future optimal acquisition geometries.

-RCP recently initiated studies on the value and benefits of Fiber Optic sensing, with research in collaboration with the Petroleum Engineering Department at Mines, to advance the use of distributed optical fiber sensing for seismic acquisition, well completion and production.
+RCP recently initiated studies on the value and benefits of Fiber Optic (FO) sensing, with research in collaboration with the Petroleum Engineering Department at Mines, to advance the use of distributed optical fiber sensing for seismic acquisition, well completion, and production.
 The Eagle Ford data will be utilized in this initiative.
+Additionally, other recent research initiatives include how machine learning can be used to enhance the productivity of geologists, geophysicists, and petroleum engineers by automating tasks and performing the majority of time-consuming analysis.

 Phase XVI continues through the end of 2017, with an unconventional shale reservoir characterization of the Niobrara and Codell Formations in Wattenberg Field in Colorado, USA, in partnership with Anadarko.